Shashi1024/Java/Notes/collections.md

     - can be a performance bottleneck, due to coarse-grained locking (the entire collection is locked for every operation).

   - **Concurrent Collections (from `java.util.concurrent`)**
-    -

-Concurrent Collections (from java.util.concurrent):

-These classes are designed for high-performance concurrent access.
-They use more sophisticated concurrency control mechanisms (like fine-grained locking, lock-free algorithms, or optimistic concurrency) to provide better scalability than synchronized wrappers.
+    - These classes are designed for high-performance concurrent access.
+    - They use more sophisticated concurrency control mechanisms (like fine-grained locking, lock-free algorithms, or optimistic concurrency) to provide better scalability than synchronized wrappers.

-ConcurrentHashMap: A highly scalable, thread-safe alternative to HashMap and Hashtable.
+    - `ConcurrentHashMap` --> A highly scalable, thread-safe alternative to HashMap and Hashtable.

-CopyOnWriteArrayList: A thread-safe List implementation where all mutative operations (add, set, remove, etc.) are implemented by making a fresh copy of the underlying array.
+    - `CopyOnWriteArrayList` --> A thread-safe List implementation where all mutative operations (add, set, remove, etc.) are implemented by making a fresh copy of the underlying array.
 Reads are very fast as they don't require locking.
 Suitable for lists that are frequently read but rarely modified.

-CopyOnWriteArraySet: A thread-safe Set implementation backed by CopyOnWriteArrayList.
+    - `CopyOnWriteArraySet` --> A thread-safe Set implementation backed by CopyOnWriteArrayList.

-ConcurrentLinkedQueue: A thread-safe, unbounded, non-blocking FIFO queue.
+    - `ConcurrentLinkedQueue` --> A thread-safe, unbounded, non-blocking FIFO queue.

-BlockingQueue implementations: (e.g., ArrayBlockingQueue, LinkedBlockingQueue) Support blocking operations when the queue is full or empty, useful for producer-consumer patterns.
+    - `BlockingQueue` implementations --> (e.g., `ArrayBlockingQueue`, `LinkedBlockingQueue`) Support blocking operations when the queue is full or empty, useful for producer-consumer patterns.